XInTheDark/raycast-g4f/README.md

 installation from source is extremely simple.

 1. Clone the repository / download source code from GitHub.
-2. Navigate to the directory.
+2. Navigate to the directory, and open a Terminal window at the downloaded folder.
 3. Run `npm ci` to install required dependencies.
 4. Run `npm run build` to build the extension.